EnzoSaba81/Euro-Converter-Api/README.md

 # Euro-Converter-Api
 Description
-A simple command-line Python application that converts Euros (EUR) to US Dollars (USD), British Pounds (GBP), or Japanese Yen (JPY) using real-time exchange rates fetched from the Frankfurter API.
+Python application that converts Euros (EUR) to US Dollars (USD), British Pounds (GBP), or Japanese Yen (JPY) using real-time exchange rates fetched from the Frankfurter API.
 The application features an interactive menu and keeps track of your conversion history during the active session.

 Features
 Live Exchange Rates: Retrieves up-to-date conversion rates upon startup via a REST API.